codecircuit/minstructor/README.md

 ## Requirements

+Ruby version 2.5 or newer.
 To build the manual pages you need to have `pandoc`, which can be installed with most system package manager programs. `man` is required to install the manual pages.
 I wrote the scripts in Ruby, thus you need a Ruby implementation and the Ruby package manager `gem` to install the required RubyGems:

 ``` shell
 $ gem install progressbar